casper-network/docs-1.5.X/source/docs/casper/developers/cli/calling-contracts.md

 :::note

 **Terminology:** While the videos in this section use the term 'deploy' and the command `put-deploy`, this terminology has been updated.
-We now refer to all deploys as 'transactions', and the current command to use is `put-txn`, however the old command `put-deploy` is still being supported.
+We now refer to all deploys as 'transactions', and the current command to use is `put-txn`; however, the old command `put-deploy` is still being supported.

 :::note